anguillanneuf/CarND-Advanced-Lane-Lines/README.md

 2. Pipeline: Undistort
 ---

-_Scripts:_ `myImageProcessing.py`, `myLaneDetection.py`
+_Scripts:_ `myLaneDetection.py` (Line 17)

 This is a straightforward step.
-Once I reload my camera calibration matrix and distortion coefficients (Line 19-21 `./output/myCalibration.p`), I make use of `opencv`'s `undistort` function to undistort a lane image (Line 17 `myLaneDetection.py`).
+Once I load my camera calibration matrix and distortion coefficients (Line 19-21 `./output/myCalibration.p`), I make use of `opencv`'s `undistort` function to undistort a lane image.

 Here is an example of an undistorted lane image.